 Zara Mission and Vision Statement Analysis

-Upon closer examination of the Zara mission statement, we can see that there are two main components.
-Let us now analyze these components.
+Upon closer examination of the mission statement for Zara, we can see that there are two main components, including identifying market preferences and fast fashion strategy.
+Let's now analyze these components.

 Identifying Market Preferences

 Zara declares in the first part of its mission statement that it intends to give customers what they want, and Zara definitely means it.
 Other high fashion brands do not really make an effort to identify the preferences of the target market.
 This has actually been the culture in high fashion for decades.
 The designers simply come up with apparel that matches their own tastes and styles and expect that people will buy it simply because it is high fashion.